Hgaffa/PromptGuard-Research/README.md

 ### Why two tracks?

-The first track trained a DistilBERT classifier on a fixed 40 K-sample dataset with a random train/test split.
+The first track trained a DistilBERT classifier on a 35,264-sample class-balanced dataset (downsampled from 52,381 raw samples across 15 sources to achieve 1:1 class balance) with a stratified random train/val/test split.
 It achieved excellent held-out metrics — but that held-out set was drawn from the same sources as the training set.
 When tested against prompt sources not seen during training, performance dropped substantially.

 The second track addressed this directly.
 It assembled a 52 K-sample corpus from 15 distinct datasets and evaluated with **Leave-One-Dataset-Out (LODO)** cross-validation: each fold trains on all sources except one and tests on the held-out source.
 This is the evaluation protocol described in Perez & Ribeiro (2022) and motivated by the "When Benchmarks Lie" problem in security ML.
 The result is a more honest estimate of how the model behaves on an entirely novel prompt source.